munichjake/nomina-names/docs/api-documentation.md

 The Nomina Names API provides a comprehensive system for generating names and content for fantasy tabletop games.
 Whether you need character names, settlement names, tavern names, or other fantasy content, this API offers a flexible and extensible solution for Foundry VTT modules.

 The API supports multiple languages, species, and content types, with built-in fallback mechanisms and intelligent generation algorithms.
-It's designed to be easy to use for simple tasks while providing powerful customization options for advanced use cases.
+Built on the powerful JSON Format 4.0.0, it provides tag-based filtering, weighted selections, recipe-based generation, vocabulary system, and collections.

 ### Key Features

 - **Multi-language Support**: German and English content with extensibility for other languages
 - **Species Diversity**: Built-in support for 8+ fantasy species (Human, Elf, Dwarf, etc.)
-- **Content Categories**: Names, settlements, taverns, shops, books, ships, and more
-- **Format Support**: JSON Format 3.0.0+ with optional metadata (3.0.1)
-- **External Module Integration**: Easy registration of custom species and content
+- **JSON Format 4.0.0**: Modern data format with catalogs, tags, recipes, vocab, and collections
+- **Tag-based Filtering**: Flexible filtering with tags and collections
+- **Weighted Selection**: Control probability of name generation
+- **Recipe System**: Complex name composition with templates and patterns
 - **Robust Error Handling**: Graceful degradation and fallback mechanisms
-- **Performance Optimized**: Lazy loading and intelligent caching
+- **Performance Optimized**: Package-based caching and efficient data loading

 </details>